alexfornuto/workwithme.guide-myguide/index.md

 This applies to personal feedback as well.
 I want to be a good coworker to you, but I recognize that I probably am not "out of the box" ready.
 I can be "a bit much", and I recognize that.
 Don't be afraid to DM me if you need to get something off your chest.

 I communicate strangely over text.
-The way I mean things isn't always the way the wait it's received.
+The way I mean things isn't always the way it's received.
 I'm working on it, but please give me the benefit of the doubt, or ask me to clarify.

 ## Work Patterns